EUBIToken/OpenCEX_client/help.md

 ### MintME-Polygon bridge
 Bridge your MintME over to Polygon and use the latest DeFi products, such as Uniswap V3, Balancer, and 1inch.
 You can bridge MintME back from Polygon as well.

+### Cash-settlement derivatives trading
+Hedge against losses by buying put options, or speculate on illiquid assets with binary options, your choice!
+Unlike normal assets, derivatives are settled on expiry with no impact on the underlying market, which frees you from having to worry about liquidity.

 ## FAQs

 ### What software did you use?